alobley/os-project/readme.md

 ## To-Do
 1. Comment and document the code.
 Both are very sparse.
-2. Learn how to use git and GitHub properly.
+2. Learn how to use git and GitHub properly. (done)
-3. Write an ATA and FAT driver for disk access.
+3. Write an ATA and FAT driver for disk access. (working on it)
-4. Write a system call interrupt and an ABI.
+4. Write a system call interrupt and an ABI. (working on it)

 ## Long-Term Goals
 5. Write a terminal application using my custom ABI.